Linnea87/Harry_Potter_quiz_pp2/README.md

 # Harry Potter quiz - Project 2

+This is a quiz with 10 random questions about Harry Potter.
+The page can be found here [Harry Potter Quiz](https://linnea87.github.io/Harry_Potter_quiz_pp2/)

+The purpose of this website is partly to create a simple quiz based game, where users get the opportunity to test their Harry Potter knowledge.
+But even where I get to challenge myself in my knowledge of Html, CSS and JavaScript.

+## Project Goals
+* Create a game that attracts and inspires the user to want to stay and play.
+* Create a game that is responsive on all devises.
+* Create a game with no errors
+* Create a game for the user to interact with.
+* Create a game that is easy for the user to understand.
+* Create a game with rulses for the user to read
+* create a game where the user can see their scores.

 ## Design
+I wanted to design a Harry Potter game that evokes the feeling of being part of Hogwarts and its magical world in the user.
+I have chosen colors, images, fonts and mouse pointers in detail to succeed in creating this feeling for the user.

 ### Wireframes
 I used wierframes from Balsamiq for this page.
-These wireframes are just rough sketches of how I thought the page would look and therefore they may differ from how the finished page looks.
+These wireframes are rough sketches of how I thought the site could be built to achieve the design I envisioned.
+Therefore, these sketches may differ from what the actual website looks like.

 #### Desktop
 ![index](docs/wireframes/desktop-index.png)